Stilllion/type_destroyer/README.md

-You play as an Imperial Star Destroyer typing asteroids name to shoot them down.
+You play as an Imperial Star Destroyer typing asteroids names to shoot them down.
 Work in progress.